Type a question or keyword above.

 Online and Correspondence Schools

-Applicants with the following types of high school credentials must successfully complete the High School Equivalency examination to be considered for admission to a CUNY college: High School Credentials/Diplomas from any non-public correspondence, online, or virtual high school.
+Applicants with high school credentials/diplomas from any non-public online, virtual or correspondence school must successfully complete the High School Equivalency examination (such as TASC) to be considered for admission to CUNY.

 CDOS Commencement Credential and IEP Diploma